scrapinghub/splash/docs/scripting-ref.rst

 ``null``          ``""`` (an empty string)
 Date              string: date's ISO8601 representation, e.g.
                   ``1958-05-21T10:12:00.000Z``
-function          ``nil``
-circular object   ``nil``
-host object       ``nil``
+Node              :ref:`Element <splash-element>` instance NodeList          a tabl with :ref:`Element <splash-element>` instances function          ``nil`` circular object   ``nil`` host object       ``nil``
 ================  =================

+Function result is converted from JavaScript to Lua data type.
+Only simple JS objects are supported.
+For example, returning a function or a JQuery selector from a wrapped function won't work.

+Returning a Node (a reference to a DOM element) or NodeList instance (result of document.querySelectorAll) works though, but only if Node or NodeList is the only result - Nodes and NodeLists can't be inside other objects or arrays.

 .. note::

     The rule of thumb: if an argument or a return value can be serialized via JSON, then it is fine.
+You can also return DOM Element or a NodeList, but they can't be inside other data structures.

-Note that currently you can't return DOM Elements, JQuery $ results and similar structures from JavaScript to Lua; to pass data you have to extract their attributes of interest as plain strings/numbers/objects/arrays:
+Note that currently you can't return JQuery $ results and similar structures from JavaScript to Lua; to pass data you have to extract their attributes of interest as plain strings/numbers/objects/arrays: